 A tenant’s role in health and safety

-In the case of tenants, they have two key responsibilities when it comes to health and safety:
+In the case of tenants, they have three key responsibilities when it comes to health and safety:

 Make sure the property is safe while work is being done on it.

 Follow any reasonable instructions from a PCUB working on their property (such as an electrician).